Oxy-fuel torch vs. plasma cutter

 Consider the uses

-Cost considerations likely also will come into play when making the decision between plasma and oxy-fuel cutting systems.
+Cost considerations likely also will come into play when making the decision between an oxy-fuel torch vs. a plasma cutter.
 The initial investment in a plasma cutter is typically more expensive than an oxy-fuel system.
 However, oxy-fuel torches involve an ongoing cost for the necessary gases, which plasma cutters don’t require.

-When choosing between plasma and oxy-fuel cutting tools, ask yourself: what metal do I cut most often, and what is the thickest metal that will need to be cut?
+When choosing between plasma and oxy-fuel cutting tools, ask yourself: what metal do I cut most often, and what is the thickest metal I will cut?
 If the job consistently requires cutting thicker metals, the time and money saved by quickly cutting through thick metal with an oxy-fuel system makes a difference.
 On the flip side, if precision cutting of stainless steel and aluminum is important, a plasma system is the way to go.

-The bottom line: Plasma and oxy-fuel have a place in most metal-processing applications, and many operations will benefit from having both systems in their arsenal.
+The bottom line: Oxy-fuel torches and plasma cutters have a place in most metal-processing applications, and many operations will benefit from having both systems in their arsenal.